NourozR/Reconstruction-and-Compression-of-Color-Images/README.md

 Using first 100 PCs, a quite good image has been recontructed.
 Remember our input image had 600 columns, so we had 600 PCs in our eigendecomposition step.
 So, clearly a great dimension reduction is possible using PCA analysis on any image.

 I have added two .py files here.
-One is main fuction to do it and another is my practice file which I did fo myself but that's too helpful if anyone wants to understand each steps more clearly.
+One is main fuction to do it and another is my practice file which I did for myself from scratch - but that's too helpful if anyone wants to understand each steps more clearly.

 To run the code on ubuntu, save input file "dhoni.jpg" and "image_reconstruction_using_PCA.py" in same directory and run the .py file.
 However, install all required packages before running the code.
 You can use this code on any image, with a bit of change, for similar purpose.